Carpobrotus rossii

-Carpobrotus rossii is a succulent coastal groundcover plant native to southern Australia.
-It is known by various common names, including karkalla, pig face, sea fig and beach bananas.
+Carpobrotus rossii (formerly Mesembryanthemum rossii) is a succulent coastal groundcover plant of the family Aizoaceae.
+Native to southern Australia, it is known by various common names, including karkalla, pig face, sea fig and beach bananas.

-C.rossii can be confused with rounded noon-flower Disphyma crassifolium subsp. clavellatum, which has also been erroneously called "karkalla" and "beach bananas" in the Australian native food trade.
+C. rossii can be confused with rounded noon-flower Disphyma crassifolium subsp. clavellatum, which has also been erroneously called "karkalla" and "beach bananas" in the Australian native food trade.